mixcore/mix.portal.react/MIGRATION-PROMPT.md

 After completing a component or page migration:

 1. Update PAGES-DETAIL-TRACKING.md:
-   - Change the status from ❌ or 🔄 to ✅
+   - Change the status from ❌ or 🔄 to ✅ for both UI and API integration columns
    - Add any relevant notes

 2. Update MIGRATION-CHECKLIST.md: